Foundations First Group Consulting

 Behavioural Insights · Staff Training · Risk Reduction

-Kathy leads facilitation of the Minds at Work program and specialises in helping organisations meet their WHS psychosocial risk obligations, strengthen staff capability, and build psychologically safe cultures.
-Her background spans mental health intake, behavioural assessment, trauma informed communication, and multi state operational leadership, which lets her bring clinical insight and practical business understanding into the same room.
+Kathy leads facilitation of the psychosocial risk program and specialises in helping organisations meet their work health and safety psychosocial obligations, strengthen staff capability, and build psychologically safe cultures.
+Her background spans mental health intake, behavioural assessment, trauma informed communication and multi state operational leadership, which lets her bring clinical insight and practical business understanding into the same room.

 A conversation, without commitment

 There is no procurement process to have a first conversation.
-The discovery call is twenty minutes; it costs nothing to find out whether what we do fits your organisation.
+The discovery call runs twenty minutes and costs nothing.
+Book a time directly, or leave your details and we will call you back.

 Book the discovery conversation →